Divy-Agnihotri/Carwow-dataset-squad/README.md

 # 🚗 Car Drag Race QA Dataset (SQuAD Format)

+---

+# 🚨🚨🚨 MORE CODE COMING SOON 🚨🚨🚨

+## ⚠️ Additional parts of this project will be uploaded as I get time.
+Stay tuned for updates!

+---

 This repository contains a fully custom-built Question Answering (QA) dataset focused on **car drag race data**, designed for fine-tuning BERT-based models (e.g., RoBERTa, BERT, DistilBERT).